ArcBlock/abtnode-docs/src/deployment/from-aws-ami/index.md

 ## 3. Find and Select ABT Node AMI

-Select "My AMIs" on the left, then search by keyword "abtnode," you should see the following results.
-Please remember to always use the latest version of ABT Node when launching new ABT Node instances.
+Select "My AMIs" on the left, then search by keyword "abtnode," you should see something similar to the following screenshot.
+We recommend that you use the latest version of ABT Node when launching new ABT Node instances.

 ![](./images/2-select-ami.png)